manavsu/simple-transfer-website/readme.md

 # Simple Transfer Website

 A simple website to ease the pain of send your friends big video files.
-The project is build with html and css served with an apache server in a docker container.
+The project is built with html served with apache in a docker container.

 ## Usage
 Ports can be configured in the docker-compose.yml file.
 A volume is used to store the files that will be served.
 Make sure the mount point is correct.
 You copy of releavent files using the `docker cp` command.